-Last week’s article on school and church defense focused on the importance of integrating three elements into a cohesive plan of action: On-site armed guards, auxiliary security/support personnel and local law enforcement.
-In this second part of the 4-part article, we will focus on seven suggestions for employing armed guards for school defense and how to integrate those guards into a larger plan/drill for responding to a deadly attack.
+Last week’s article on school and church defense focused on the importance of integrating three elements into a cohesive plan of action: On-site armed guards, auxiliary security/support personnel, and local law enforcement.
+In this second part of the 4-part article, we will focus on seven suggestions for employing armed guards for school defense and integrating them into a larger plan/drill to respond to a deadly attack.

-While the more guards a school can have the better, even just a single armed guard on campus can greatly reduce the threat.
-Many schools have started to employ armed guards, however, the approach we suggest is not the conventional model for armed security.
-While we don’t claim to have a definitive answer, we think the following seven suggestions might offer some new perspectives on how to make armed security more efficient and effective.
+While the more guards a school can have, the better, even just a single armed guard on campus can significantly reduce the threat.
+Many schools have started to employ armed guards; however, the approach we suggest is not the conventional armed security model.
+While we don’t claim to have a definitive answer, we think the following seven suggestions might offer some new perspectives on making armed security more efficient and effective.
 Finally, while this article refers to “school security,” the same principles can apply to both schools and churches.

-The guard should be centrally located – A deadly attacker will probably not initiate the attack at the entrance of the school but closer to the center where the majority of students are located.
-Therefore, while it is good to have an access control point, the heavily armed guard should be more centrally located to be able to respond to an attack anywhere on the campus.
+The guard should be centrally located – A deadly attacker will probably not initiate the attack at the school entrance but closer to the center where the majority of students are located.
+Therefore, while it is good to have an access control point, the heavily armed guard should be more centrally located to respond to an attack anywhere on the campus.

-The guard should be highly-trained as an assaulter – Because threats used to be less lethal, traditional guard training generally doesn’t focus enough on the skills required to rapidly find, fix and finish a hostile, heavily armed and rapidly moving threat.
-A modern guard’s training should include skills that are traditionally reserved for military and tactical units including close quarters battle, long-range marksmanship, barricade shooting and combat casualty care.
-There are a large number of military and law enforcement veterans who already have experience and training in these skills.
+The guard should be highly trained as an assaulter – Because threats used to be less lethal, traditional guard training generally doesn’t focus enough on the skills required to rapidly find, fix and finish a hostile, heavily armed, and rapidly moving threat.
+A modern guard’s training should include skills that are traditionally reserved for military and tactical units, including close-quarters battle, long-range marksmanship, barricade shooting, and combat casualty care.
+A large number of military and law enforcement veterans already have experience and training in these skills.
 Furthermore, veteran law enforcement and military personnel who have experienced combat will have a degree of “stress inoculation” to reduce the chances that they will freeze or panic in an emergency.

-The drill should look more like a combat scenario than a fire drill – Ideally, the deadly attack drill should include a role player simulating the deadly attacker and the guard will have to locate and engage the threat while others evacuate.
-It is possible to execute this drill as a dry-fire drill, but it is also possible to use training ammunition or laser technology for the simulated engagement to facilitate better preparation.
-The drill should include simulated casualties, casualty evacuation and emergency medical treatment.
+The drill should look more like a combat scenario than a fire drill – Ideally, the deadly attack drill should include a role player simulating the deadly attacker, and the guard will have to locate and engage the threat while others evacuate.
+It is possible to execute this drill as a dry-fire drill; it is also possible to use training ammunition or laser technology for the simulated engagement to facilitate better preparation.
+The exercise should include simulated casualties, casualty evacuation, and emergency medical treatment.

 These seven recommendations only scratch the surface of the planning and thought needed to achieve maximum effectiveness when employing on-site armed guards to protect our schools and churches.
-We realize that the approach advocated in this article is not the standard model for armed guard employment and we do not claim that our method provides any sort of definitive solution.
-In addition, we are not opposed to employing additional, visible armed guards at entry points in a more traditional role if resources allow.
-However, given the ability to have only one guard, we believe the above model will provide the greatest chances of success for averting a crisis.
+We realize that the approach advocated in this article is not the standard model for armed guard employment, and we do not claim that our method provides any definitive solution.
+We are also not opposed to employing additional, visible armed guards at entry points in a more traditional role if resources allow.
+However, given the ability to have only one guard, we believe the above model will provide the greatest chances of averting a crisis.

-The next article in the 4-part series will discuss the incorporation of auxiliary security and support assets into the greater security plan.
+The next article in the 4-part series will discuss incorporating auxiliary security and support assets into the greater security plan.